 The Sony VAIO Fit offers one of the more peculiar vent locations that I’ve seen in a notebook.
 The vent is located directly between the device’s speakers on the edged surface that is slanted towards the display.
 While unusual, the location is also ingenious, as it ensures that the hot air emanating from the device is pushed away from the users.
 This is especially welcomed when using the Sony VAIO as a laptop.

-The fan does manage to the keep the device relatively cool most of the time.
+The fan does manage to keep the device relatively cool most of the time.
 While running multiple programs or particular taxing functions, the notebook did become warmer, though the fan managed to keep the device cool enough that it could still be comfortably used as a laptop.
 When the machine heats up, the fan does a produce an audible hum.

 The specifications of this unique Sony VAIO Fit 15 Series can be seen from here